wo-ghawfs/wo-temp/README.md

 2. Open **Access control (IAM)** → Click **+ Add > Add role assignment**
 3. Choose a role, select your UAMI, and then click **Save**

+You will need to assign the identity the contributor role at a subscription level.

 #### 🔐 Save GitHub Secrets

 To authenticate from your GitHub Actions workflow, you'll need to store the following Azure values as **GitHub repository secrets**.